OfficeDev/open-xml-docs/docs/spreadsheet/how-to-copy-a-worksheet-with-sax.md

 At this point, the new `WorksheetPart` has been added, but a new <xref:DocumentFormat.OpenXml.Spreadsheet.Sheet>
 element must be added to the  `WorkbookPart`'s <xref:DocumentFormat.OpenXml.Spreadsheet.Sheets>'s child elements for it to display.
-To do this, first find the new `WorksheetPart`'s Id and create a new sheet Id by incrementing the `Sheets`' count by one then append a new `Sheet` child to the `Sheets` element.
+To do this, first find the new `WorksheetPart`'s Id and create a new sheet Id by incrementing the `Sheets` count by one then append a new `Sheet` child to the `Sheets` element.
 With this, the copied Worksheet is added to the file.

 ### [C#](#tab/cs-3)